Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 Open a Free Case Consultation Submit Wallet for Trace

-// FROM THE CASEFILE — NORDEN FINANCE LIMITED
+// FROM THE CASEFILE — INVESTDAYFX

 • Forwarding wallets the platform consolidated through — typically two to four hops on the deposit chain (BTC / ETH / USDT-TRC20 / BSC / Polygon / Arbitrum / Optimism / Avalanche).